 Taking the concept of Kraft paper one step further, I bought this banner at Target in their dollar section.
 Using the white paint pen, I penned the word AMEN on it and tacked it between the no longer mirror clad top of a dresser piece that I found when barn picking.

 A little sanding was all it needed and it even stood up by itself.

-~may much love and laughter be yours this Thanksgiving weekend!
+~May much love be yours this Thanksgiving!